240 Rosie the Riveter

 The charming Sweater is knit in two colors in alternating garter and stockinette stitches.
 It has set-in sleeves and a round neck; and to keep your hair out of the machinery, a simple Snood to crochet completes the package.

 This pattern is available as a Paper pattern and PDF pattern.
-Choose the pattern format you want in the drop down menu.
-The PDF pattern has instructions, introduction to the pattern, and files for copy shop (36” and A0), print at home (A4 and 8.5”x11”).
-This pattern also includes instructions for cardigan sweater knitting pattern and crocheted snood.
+Choose the pattern format you want at the top.
+The paper pattern is printed on brown lightweight tissue and will be mailed to you.
+The PDF pattern is available to download after checkout.
+The PDF pattern has instructions, and files for copy shop (36” and A0), print at home (A4 and 8.5”x11”), and a projector file.
+These files are all layered by size.
+This pattern also includes instructions for the knitted sweater and crocheted snood.

 Yardage chart (.pdf)